GCISD elementary schools will begin at

 - If your child has been to a medical appointment, we require a signed doctor's note upon return, however, a parent note will be sufficient if they did not see a doctor but stayed home due to illness.

 - The three reasons to always keep your child home are the following: diarrhea, fever and/or vomiting within the past 24 hours.

 "Days" or "Parts of Days": You will see this language on all of the attendance documentation.
 Per the State of Texas, a "part of day" is considered the same as a "day".
 Early dismissals and tardy (after 7:50) arrivals count towards a "part of day" absence.
 However, this does not mean that we want you to keep your child out any longer than necessary due to the language of the law.
 We want the students in school every minute that they are able to be in school.
 We have a lot to do here and value every instructional minute we are given!

 1. Truancy (Unexcused "days" or "parts of days"): Truancy is counted by the semester and resets in January.

 - 3 days or parts of days unexcused= a letter will be generated by the state and sent home in the mail

-- 5 days or parts of days unexcused= another letter will be generated and a school counselor will call to discuss the attendance
+- 5 days or parts of days unexcused= another letter will be generated and the school counselor will call to discuss the attendance

 - 8 days or parts of days unexcused= the assistant principal will contact you either by phone or in person (home visit) to discuss the significance of your child being in school